Are you looking for horizontal fence ideas for your backyard?

 6. Horizontal Louvered Fence

 You know how you can switch your blinds a certain way where you can see out, but people can see in?
-That’s what I love about the horizontal louvered fence.
+That’s what I love about this horizontal louvered fence.
+Building this fence will be more labor intensive than a regular vertical or horizontal fence.

 7. Shadow Box Horizontal Fence

-The shadow box fence is considered the “good neighbor” fence, whether you have a horizontal fence or a vertical one.
-That’s because the posts and boards look good from either side of the fence.
+A shadow box fence is considered the “good neighbor” fence, whether you have a horizontal fence or a vertical one.
+That’s because the posts and boards look good/same from either side of the fence.

 8. Container Garden Horizontal Fence